Skip to main content

 92.

-After spending 6 weeks in Samoa, vaka Paikea is making his way back from Apia to Rarotonga.
-On July 14, 2023, the canoe is sailing with a heading of 50, and the wind is coming to the canoe from 60 to the right of the your heading.
+After spending six weeks in Samoa, vaka Paikea is making his way back from Apia to Rarotonga.
+On July 14, 2023, the canoe is sailing with a heading of 50, and the wind is coming to the canoe from 60 to the right of the heading.
 What is the heading and house from which the wind is coming?

 Answer.